awsdocs/amazon-cognito-developer-guide/doc_source/use-the-service-quota-console-to-track-metrics.md

 # Use the Service Quotas console to track metrics<a name="use-the-service-quota-console-to-track-metrics"></a>

 Amazon Cognito user pools is integrated with Service Quotas, which is a service that enables you to view and manage your quotas from a central location\.
-You can use the Service Quotas console to view details about a specific quota, monitor quota utilization, request a quota increase, and create a CloudWatch alarm to track your quota utilization\.
+You can use the Service Quotas console to view details about a specific quota, monitor quota utilization, and request a quota increase\.
+For some quota types, you can create a CloudWatch alarm to track your quota utilization\.To learn more about what Amazon Cognito metrics you can track, see [Track quota usage](limits.md#track-quota-usage)\.

 **To view Amazon Cognito user pools service quotas utilization, complete the following steps\.**